antzm/pi-calculation/README.md

 On Google Chrome though, `var` declarations makes the code only slightly slower.

-The intensive code could be used to compare different computers and browsers.
-It could also be considered as a very simle benchmark test.
+This intensive code could be used to compare the spped of different computers and browsers.
+Thus, it could be considered as a very simle benchmark test.